CharlesZhong/HupuMiner/README.md

 # HupuMiner
-This is a project for http://www.hupu.com.
+This is a project for mining http://www.hupu.com.